DeviceNut/PixelNutApp/how-library-works.md

 There are two defined classes in this library: 'CustomCode' and 'AppCommands'.

-The former doesn't do anything by default, but allows adding custom functionality to the 'setup()' and 'loop()' routines without having to override the entire function, and is in fact used by the bluetooth code in 'ble-bluefruit.h and wifi-esp32.h'.
-These handle communications with an external client (phone app or browser) when using bluetooth or WiFi.
-It is extended by code in 'segments.h' to provide support for multiple logical segments.
+The former doesn't do anything by default, but allows adding custom functionality to the 'setup()' and 'loop()' routines without having to override the entire function, and is used by the bluetooth code in 'ble-bluefruit.h, and the wifi code in 'wifi-particle.h' and 'wifi-esp32.h'.
+These handle communications with an external phone application client.
+It is also extended by code in 'segments.h' to provide support for multiple logical segments.

-Main Control Defines
+Main Control #defines

 Here are some of the main #define statements that determine important functionality of the application.
 All of these defines are listed in the "keywords.txt" file.

 'PIXEL_COUNT' sets the number of pixels to be displayed, and "PIXEL_OFFSET' shifts the drawing window around the pixel strip.

-Applications that use bluetooth must set 'BLE_COMM' to 1.
-Applications that use WiFi must set 'WIFI_COMM' to 1.

 'STRLEN_PATTERNS' sets the size of the 'cmdStr' buffer used to hold the pattern strings, and MUST be large enough for the longest effect pattern defined internally, or to receive patterns sent from an external client (over bluetooth).